Arkansas Sports Betting Laws

 Hot Springs and West Memphis are the only two locations for sports betting outlets in the state.
 These state-licensed operators are paired with the racinos at Oaklawn Racing Casino Resort and Southland Casino Racing, respectively but only offer land-based sports betting.
 Any bettor wanting online access will have to continue using offshore gambling sites.
 Counties such as Pope and Jefferson also have sportsbook licenses to be claimed but this will likely take a while before they launch.

 Legal Age To Bet On Sports In Arkansas

 Different kinds of betting allow you to be different ages when you are in Arkansas.
 If you are 18, you are allowed to bet on the ponies.
 At 21, casinos and other forms of gambling become available for you.
 So, which age do you have to be for sports betting?
-Due to the fact that there are no land-based sportsbooks open right now, we suggest that you wait until you are 21 to place your bets.
+It falls in line with the casino-gaming age.
 Offshore sportsbooks allow you to use their websites when you are 18, but the websites comply with local state laws.
 So instead of risking your account by underage gambling, waiting until you are 21 is the safest bet.

 Arkansas Sports Betting FAQ's

 Are Online Sportsbooks Safe To Use If You Live Arkansas?